sparkfun/SparkFun_RTK_mosaic-X5/docs/hardware_overview.md

 <div markdown>

 * `PWR` - Power *(Red)*
-	* Iluminates when power is applied
+	* Illuminates when power is applied
 * `LOG` - &micro;SD Logging *(Red)*
-	* Solid Red : &micro;SD card is mounted
+	* Solid Red - &micro;SD card is mounted
-	* Blinking Red : data is being logged
+	* Blinking Red - Data is being logged
-	* Off : &micro;SD is dismounted or not present
+	* Off - &micro;SD is dismounted or not present
 * `WiFi` - WiFi *(Green)*
 	* The ESP32 firmware is using WiFi
 	* Connected to ESP32 GPIO pin 12
 * `PVT` - Position Velocity Time *(Green)*
-	* Solid Green : the mosaic-X5 has valid Position, Velocity and Time
+	* Solid Green - The mosaic-X5 has valid Position, Velocity and Time
-	* Off : satellite signal not present or acquired
+	* Off - Satellite signal not present or acquired
 * `BT` - Bluetooth *(Yellow)*
 	* The ESP32 firmware is using BT
 	* Connected to ESP32 GPIO pin 13
 	* *Not used by firmware v1.0.0*
 * `RTK` - Real-Time Kinematic *(Yellow)*
-	* Solid Yellow : the mosaic-X5 has a RTK Fixed solution
+	* Solid Yellow - The mosaic-X5 has an RTK Fixed solution
-	* Blinking Yellow: the mosaic-X5 has a RTK Float solution
+	* Blinking Yellow - The mosaic-X5 has an RTK Float solution
-	* Off : no RTK solution
+	* Off - No RTK solution

 </div>